 We love this salmon recipe!
 It’s flavorful, tender and takes less than 30 minutes, which makes it perfect for busy nights.

-It’s true.
-Since this recipe takes less than 30 minutes, it is completely possible to make on a Wednesday night.
 It’s also perfect for special occasions.
-You could serve with a light salad, mashed potatoes, our mashed cauliflower or your favorite side.
+Think about serving the salmon with a light salad, mashed potatoes, our mashed cauliflower or your favorite side.

 We’ve done it plenty of times in the past.
-It’s a complete let down, but don’t worry we’ve got a couple tricks to help us all out.
+It’s a complete letdown, but don’t worry we’ve got a couple of tricks to help us all out.

 Here’s the first trick.
 You only want to cook salmon until it’s barely done in the center – you can tell when it’s ready by using a knife and peeking into the middle of the salmon.
-If it’s firm, but still has a small amount of uncooked salmon in the center take it out of the oven then loosely cover with aluminum foil.
-Then, let it rest for 10 minutes.
+If it’s firm, but still has a small amount of uncooked salmon in the center take it out of the oven, and then loosely cover with aluminum foil.
+Let the salmon rest for 10 minutes.
 During this time, the center will cook just enough to be perfect.